 A minimum alarm sound level is necessary to reasonably assure that an alarm will be heard in a typical nursery environment.
-The establishment of a requirement for maximum sound level was considered by the committee, but, in the absence of documentation to support a specific criterion, it was decided that the maximum alarm sound level should simply be disclosed by the manufacturer for the information of the clinician.
+The establishment of a requirement for maximum sound level was considered by the committee, but, in the absence of documentation to support a specific criterion, it was decided instead that the maximum alarm sound level should simply be disclosed by the manufacturer for the information of the clinician.
+Recent improvements in nursing care practices reduce noise levels and patient disturbances to a minimum.
+Allowance is provided to start alarms at a lower level to accommodate customer requests.